-Today, 50 years hence, that flame of joy ignited in 1956 burns even more brightly as parishioners and clergy join in unity to renew the covenant made a half-century ago: that the mission and ministry which seeks to serve Christ in all persons may continue to be made manifest in Yalesville.
+Today, that flame of joy ignited in 1956 burns even more brightly as parishioners and clergy join in unity to renew the covenant made many years ago: that the mission and ministry which seeks to serve Christ in all persons may continue to be made manifest in Yalesville.
 How appropriate, then, that Our Lady of Fatima church, built of Virginian white brick and designed to include numerous elements which reflect mission style architecture, was named to commemorate the Blessed Virgin Mary’s appearances in 1917 to the children of Fatima, Portugal – a theme well known to those who appreciate the Spanish-mission style so prevalent not only in Portugal but also in southwestern USA and Mexico.
 Mission style is expressed, in part, by charming simplicity, economy of means and durable materials adorned by artistic appointments which lend subtle, understated beauty.

 As we behold the church at its half-century milestone, all may appreciate nuances which, like pieces of a mosaic, join naturally to create a complete and satisfying picture of a place set apart in Yalesville for Roman Catholic worship.
 To the Alpha and Omega – a timeless God of infinite Love – the marking of time is irrelevant.
 Yet it is the work of the faithful to observe milestones and to post signs along life’s earthly path which bear witness of that which has been our shared experience.
 While the physical church may be fashioned of materials such as mortar and brick, slate and plaster, mahogany and glass, it was made out of love — a love which is evidenced by the sacrifices, dedication and hard work of all those who made the dream a reality in 1956.